garry-sharp/enclave-twap/README.md

     │   ├── auth_test.go
     │   ├── endpoints.go -- Actual API endpoints and wraps their responses
     │   ├── endpoints_test.go
-    │   ├── helper.go -- Used for parsing dateTime strings in json
     │   ├── net.go -- Configuration and credential loading
     │   ├── net_test.go
-    │   ├── rate.go -- Unused rate limiter
     │   ├── response_types.go -- JSON structs of responses
     │   └── types.go -- Other types used in this implementation
     ├── cli